kputnam/stupidedi/README.md

 ### Efficient parsing and traversing

 The parser is designed using immutable data structures, making it thread-safe for runtimes that can utilize multiple cores.
-While in certain cases, immutability places higher demand on garbage collection, this has been mitigated with careful optimization.
-Input can be streamed incrementally, so very large files aren't read into memory all at once.
+In some cases, immutability places higher demand on garbage collection, this has been somewhat mitigated with careful optimization.

+**Note:** Further optimizations are planned for late 2021.
+Until then, modestly large files can consume excessive memory to the point all CPU time is spent in garbage collection.
+In more than ten years since this library was put into production, this seems to rarely happen in practice (as X12 files are most often very small), but until these improvements are merged, it can be difficult to work around.

 ![Benchmark](https://raw.github.com/irobayna/stupidedi/master/notes/benchmark/throughput.png)